-At the beginning of his memoir, William Wright shows how laboured work had been present in his life ever since he was a child: ‘Every year we had to pick hops and the harvest fields we cut the corn’ (7).
-By ‘we’ William is talking about his family, making this a family tradition.
-What could have been argued for Purpose and Audience can be more directly relevant to William’s memories of laboured work: ‘In the cultural practice of ‘autobiography’, published and unpublished, an author displays a self identity’ (Carolyn Steedman, 250).
-Part of William’s identity comes from laboured work.
+At the beginning of his memoir, William Wright shows how work had been present in his life ever since he was a child: ‘Every year we had to pick hops and the harvest fields we cut the corn’ (7).
+By ‘we’ William is talking about his family, describing this as a family tradition.
+What could have been argued for Purpose and Audience can be more directly relevant to William’s memories of work: ‘In the cultural practice of ‘autobiography’, published and unpublished, an author displays a self identity’ (Steedman, 250).
+Part of William’s identity comes from his work.
 We see from his earlier quote that it has been part of his childhood, and it seems he never stops.

-William’s adolescent years were far more labour-inducing, and not only due to his sweeping career: ‘before I was fourteen years old, I was master of the three trades’ (8).
+William’s adolescent years were more structured around labour, and not only due to his sweeping career: ‘before I was fourteen years old, I was master of the three trades’ (8).
 Here he is talking about being a cutler and an umbrella maker, further explaining, ‘This came in handy to me in after years’ (8).
-The reason for his carrying on in laboured work is for him to provide for his family, which will be talked about further in Part Two.
+The reason for his carrying on in work is for him to provide for his family, which will be talked about further in Part Two.

-There is a possible reason why William makes his labouring work part of his identity, and it could come from his father.
-‘He (William’s father) at once sent for a bricklayer’ (10) to rescue William.
+There is a possible reason why William makes his labour part of his identity, and it could come from his father.
+‘He [William’s father] at once sent for a bricklayer’ (10) to rescue William.
 This shows how his father has a greater understanding of workers than many people would nowadays, instead of fetching for a policeman or a group of people, he chooses the worker most accustomed to the environment and situation.
 William has been brought up understanding how important labouring workers are.
-It is also important to note the role of police in 19th century England – to get a better understanding of William’s situation and how it could have influenced his thinking towards working class jobs.
-David Churchill says, ‘Many early accounts… tended to portray the provincial forces as ineffectual’ (458), and this was, admittedly, my first thought.
-However, he goes onto say that ‘subsequent police historians have offered a more nuanced picture, by demonstrating that local authorities were often instrumental in pioneering new forms of police organization’ (458) which not only shows the value of policing, but it also increased the worthiness of the bricklayer in this story.

 When thinking about what his future career was shaping up to be, William has full confidence and excitement in himself, ‘Going up King’s Hill I got out and walked and felt so proud that I had a pony and cart that I fairly danced for joy’ (24).
 We get to see some of William’s personality shine when saying he ‘fairly danced for joy’.
 It shows his humanity, that his work gave him purpose and was leading to new opportunities.